shuba400/textotpdf/README.md

 # textotpdf
-A simple resume maker to generatae resumes in a hurry
+A simple resume maker to generate resumes in a hurry (Made in hurry as well)